chinesedfan/You-Dont-Know-Axios/README.md

 Let's ask a similar question like `method`, should `headers` be case sensitive or not?
 The answer is derived from HTTP specifications, too.
 The protocol has no requirements for it, which means case insensitive and everything will be send exactly as you requested to the server.

 After configed, `headers` may be modified in many stages.
 If your headers become what you don't expect, please check and debug them carefully.
-Suggest to use first-upper-letter word format with `-` connected, as axios doesn't handle case insensitive very well.
+Suggest to use first-upper-letter word format with hyphen connected, as axios doesn't handle case insensitive very well.

 - Request and response hooks, i.e. interceptors and `transformRequest`.
 - `lib/adapters/xhr.js`,